Kesa pays dowry to rid itself of Comet

 Kesa will now focus on driving its Darty business across Europe.

-The firm's largest investor Knight Vinke, which owns about 18 percent, said it would vote in favor of the Comet sale when it is put to shareholders in December.
+The firm's largest investor Knight Vinke, which owns about 18 percent, said it would vote in favour of the Comet sale when it is put to shareholders in December.

 "This transaction substantially de-risks Kesa and opens the way for Darty, Kesa's remaining business, to return to the French stock market," it said.